charleslo1/goodid/README.md

 # goodid
-> a short ID generator, unique, Url-friendly, Non-predictable, Cluster-compatible and fast.
-You'll like it. 👍🚀
+> a short ID generator, unique, Url-friendly, Non-predictable, Cluster-compatible and simple & fast.
+You'll like it.

 # Install